Lúcia Machado de Almeida

 Lúcia Machado de Almeida (1910 – April 30, 2005) was a Brazilian writer.
 She was born in the Nova Granja farm, in São José da Lapa city, state of Minas Gerais.
 She moved to Belo Horizonte when she was a child.
 After that, she studied until High School at the Santa Maria school, in the same city.
 She learnt English, French, history of arts and music.

 She had three siblings: Aníbal Machado, Paulo Machado and Carolina Machado, all of whom are writers.
 Her husband is the brother of another writer, the poet Guilherme de Almeida.

 Her first published writing was a poem, "Desencanto", which appeared in the Estado de Minas newspaper when she was fourteen years old.
 Some year later, she published her first book called Estórias do Fundo do Mar.
 She won a number of literary prizes such as the Othon Bezerra de Mello Prize and the Stella della Solidarietá Medal.

+Death

+Lucia died on April 30, 2005, at the age of 95, in Indaiatuba, São Paulo state, from pneumonia, while spending a few days with one of her daughters.
+She left two daughters, grandchildren and great-grandchildren.
+She was buried in Gethsêmani Cemetery in São Paulo.